 The discone antenna or discone aerial is often used where an omnidirectional wide band or bandwidth RF antenna design is needed.

-The discone antenna is used for all type of radio scanning and monitoring applications from the commercial or military monitoring services to the home scanner enthusiasts for frequencies typically above 30 MHz.
+The discone antenna is used for many radio communication applications from radio scanning and monitoring for the commercial or military services to the home scanner enthusiasts.

 Discone antenna basics

 Although sometimes called a scanner antenna, the discone antenna receives its name from its shape: it consists of a top disc underneath which is a cone.

 The disc and cone can be made from solid metal sheet, but this would increase the windage, i.e. wind resistance or wind loading and its weight.
 Normally they are made from rods that are able to electrically simulate the disc and the cone.
 Often between six and sixteen rods are used, with most designs being within the lower region of the number of rods.

 The discone antenna can operate over frequency ranges of up to 10:1 dependent upon the particular design, and it also offers a relatively low angle of radiation (and reception).
 This makes it ideal for VHF / UHF applications as its greatest sensitivity is parallel or almost parallel to the Earth.
 However towards the top of its frequency range it is found that the angle of radiation increases slightly.